alexmanrique/blog/_posts/2020-12-20-dealing-with-maven-in-your-java-project.md

 Dependency mediation
 --------------------------------
 In the case of a conflict, Maven uses the “nearest dependency” technique.
-- Nearest Definition: means that the version used will be the closest one to your project in the tree of dependencies.
+- Nearest dependency: means that the version used will be the closest one to your project in the tree of dependencies.
 - If two dependency versions are at the same depth in the dependency tree, it's the order in the declaration that counts.
-- You could explicitly add a dependency to D1 in A to force the use of D1… or just exclude D2.
+- You could explicitly add a dependency to Dv1 in A to force the use of Dv1… or just exclude Dv2.

 {:refdef: style="text-align: center;"}
 ![dist files]({{ site.baseurl }}/images/transitive_dependencies_1.png)